ntodorov/mongoose-connectTimeoutMS/README.md

 node index.js

-it will show you that mongoose always waits for 30s ingnoring the passed param connectTimeoutMS set to 1 sec.
+~~it will show you that mongoose always waits for 30s ingnoring the passed param connectTimeoutMS set to 1 sec.

+UPDATE: the correct property to use is serverSelectionTimeoutMS, so this is not a bug.

+I'm keeping the example for reference.